ArturoAmaya/Optimize-Slack-w-Gurobi/README.md

 ## How do I read the results?
 The results are, for those with access, available [here](https://tableau.ucsd.edu/#/views/Slack_Calcs/Avgslack?:iid=1)

 The visualization is broken up into three sections - compression, max slack and links.
 Compression, or average slack, tracks how much more compressed the courses can be, percentage-wise.
 That is, a 30% score means we can reduce the total slack of the curriculum by 30%.
 Max slack tracks the same but for the highest slack link in a curriculum.
 Can we improve on that?
 The links section contains links so you can see the unoptimized and optimized plans side by side.
+Entries with no results mean we couldn't find a way, with the given conditions, of improving the total or max slack.

 ## Are these plans objectively better?
 No, not necessarily.
 They are simply provided to show that there are alternative ways of arranging courses in a curriculum.
 It may turn out that there is a good reason that there is a gap between course X and course Y, but this tool exposes that reason, should it exist.
 It can help in thoughtful and purposeful program review.